the mountains of Great Basin

 • 4.5 hours

 If you’ve only traveled around southern Nevada you might imagine the rest of state looks like the desert scenes you’re used to around Las Vegas.
 This couldn’t be further from the truth.
-In some of the central and northern areas, Nevada is actually a very green, mountainous state.
+In fact, in some central and northern areas, Nevada is actually a very green, mountainous state.

 Great Basin National Park, located in eastern central Nevada near the Utah border – is a good example of both.
 One of the lesser visited national parks Great Basin National Park takes some effort there but it’s so worth it to see something completely different from Las Vegas scenery.